Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Method

 \subsection{Initialization}

-To build the initialization for iteration, we only employ text prompt $T_{k}$ for the $k_{th}$ image in the story to guide the fixed ${\rm{SD}}(z, T_{k})$ in generating the initial images, where $z$ is the random noise.
+To build the initialization for iteration, we only employ text prompt $T_{k}$ for the $k_{th}$ image in the story to guide the pretrained Stable Diffusion Model~\citep{rombach2022high} ${\rm{SDM}}(z,\,T_{k})$ in generating the initial images, where $z$ is the random noise.
 All generated images from the initial step will be stored as reference images for the first iteration.
-We denote $i=0$ as the initialization of Story-Adapter.
-Thus, the whole initialization process can be represented as:
+We denote $i=0$ as the initialization of Story-Iter.
+Thus, the initially generated story frames can be represented as:

-where $B$ denotes the length of the story.
-Compared to subject-consistent image generation methods~\citep{ye2023ip} that introduce reference image guidance, initialization which relies only on text prompts more faithfully visualizes the corresponding content in the story.
-The following iterations benefit from the rich visual content provided by the initialization of the reference images.
+where $B$ denotes the story length.
+Compared to subject-consistent image generation methods~\citep{ye2023ip} that introduce reference image guidance, Story-Iter is initialized only by text prompts to outline the story faithfully.